Worm’s Head

 Pretty Pobbles Bay is tucked behind the iconic Three Cliffs at the end of a long-ish walk over cliffs and dunes, so it’s often overlooked.
 The same goes for Mewslade Bay, which is overshadowed by neighbouring Worm’s Head and Rhossili.
 But the least visited of all is Blue Pool Bay, accessible only after a yomp over dunes from Broughton Bay on the remote northwest corner.

-Although Gower is deservedly known for its beaches, there’s plenty to do inland.
-You can ride horses on the beaches or up on the moorland or rock-climb and abseil on the sea cliffs.
+Gower is deservedly known for its beaches so in addition to surfing there are plenty of other coastal activities on offer, such as coasteering and standup paddleboarding, but there are also adventures to be had on dry land.
+You can horse ride on the beaches or up on the moorland, or if you've a head for heights, rock-climb and abseil on the sea cliffs.
 Mountain bikers can find miles of rough track along Rhossili Down and Cefn Bryn common, while road cyclists will love the quiet lanes on the north side of the peninsula.

 For a relatively compact area, there’s a huge variety of landscapes on Gower.
 The Wales Coast Path runs around the coastline, taking in the dramatic cliffs and coves of the south, and the quieter saltmarshes of the north.
 The Gower Way cuts for 35 miles (56km) right through the middle.
 Visit Swansea Bay and the National Trust have come up with lists of their own favourite walks.
 Our own personal favourite is anything with a pub at the end.
 Talking of which…

 A lot of walks/cycles in the Gower uplands tend to gravitate towards The King Arthur in Reynoldston, a proper roaring-log-fire country pub beneath Cefn Bryn, the highest point on Gower.
 Another good local is the award-winning Britannia Inn at Llanmadoc, whose beer garden has lovely views down to the Burry Inlet.
 And basically, anywhere that sells a pint of local brew Gower Gold.
-The Gower Brewery was founded in 2011, and they’ve now got a small empire of three very good pubs on Gower - The King's Head in Llangennith, The Ship Inn at Port Eynon, and The Rake & Riddle at Penclawdd.
+The Gower Brewery was founded in 2011.
+They own Kings Head in Llangennith and The Rake & Riddle at Penclawdd.

 The Beach House won AA Restaurant of the Year in Wales within a year of opening in a fantastic beachfront spot in Oxwich Bay.
 Chef Hywel Griffith is a master of seasonal, local ingredients: the fish is landed by boats that bob in the sea just beyond the terrace, veg from local farms, and lamb from the salt marshes a few miles away.
 It also holds a Michelin Star.